 For this project, you will be doubling the number of stitches on one side of the sock.
 These extra stitches will eventually be used on the heel.
 In order to position the gusset, you need to know how long the foot is from the ankle forward (in my case 6 1/2 inches) and how many rows to the inch (in my case 6 rows).

-I need to increase 18 stitches and I will add 2 stitches every other row.
+I need to increase by 18 stitches (doubling the number of stitches on only one side of the round) and I will add 2 stitches every other row.
 This means it will take 18 rows to complete the gusset.
 18 divided by 6 rows to the inch means that I will knit a total of 3 inches while making the gusset.
 I want 6 1/2 inches before the ankle, 3 of these inches will be my gusset, so I knit until the toe measures the remaining 3 1/2 inches before I start the gusset.